hypriot/blog/content/post/high-availability-with-docker.md

 Setup Docker Swarm on the cluster
 --------------------------------

-On latest HypriotOS, you'll have the latest Docker installed, so we can instantly start playing.
+On HypriotOS, you'll have the latest Docker installed, so we can instantly start playing.

 On an arbitrary node of the cluster, run
 ```